shaoxunyuan/AQUARIUMHB/docs/index.md

 ## 8. Quantifications of both linear and cicurlar isoforms

-To quantify both linear and circular isoforms simultaneously, users need to set the sample name for quantification (`BioSample`), the paths to the paired-end sequencing FASTQ files (`fastq1` and `fastq2`), the output path for the quantification results (`dir_quant`), and the number of threads (`THREAD_COUNT`).
+To quantify both linear and circular isoforms simultaneously, users need to set the following variables:

+- sample name for quantification (`BioSample`)

+- paths to the paired-end sequencing FASTQ files (`fastq1` and `fastq2`)

+- output path for the quantification results (`dir_quant`)

+- number of threads (`THREAD_COUNT`).

 Users also need to specify the path to the reference genome (`fa`) and the path to the reference genome annotation file (`gtf`).

-To pseudo-linearize circular isoforms, the `make.adapt.sh` script is required to add adapter sequences to the circular isoform sequence file `circRNA_raw.fa`.
-This script can be downloaded from https://github.com/shaoxunyuan/AQUARIUMHB/tree/main/inst/scripts.
+To pseudo-linearize circular isoforms, the `make.adapt.sh` script is required to add adapter sequences to the circular isoform sequence file circRNA_raw.fa.

+`make.adapt.sh` can be downloaded from [AQUARIUMHB github](https://github.com/shaoxunyuan/AQUARIUMHB/tree/main/inst/scripts#)

 ```bash
 # Select sample